eschlenz/Lock-Picking-Public/Lock Notes/README.md

 * Number of pins: 5
 * Types of pins: Standard and serrated
 * Notes: Pretty easy

+# American Lock A1100
+* Type: Padlock
+* Tension wrench: TOK .050
+* Pick(s): .018 Peterson Gem
+* Tension: Light
+* Number of pins: 5
+* Types of pins: Standard, spools, and serrated.
+* Notes:
+    * Mine might need some cleaning/lubrication.
+Easy to overset pins.
+    * Some clicks are hard to determine if they are serrations or set pin.
+    * Very light Tension, gentle nudges a click at a time, and releasing overset pins got mine open.

 # American Lock 700
 * Type: Padlock